 - The discount rate accounts for inflation and for convenience, the value can be taken as 10%.

-After choosing the CLV calculation that works the best for you, the next couple of steps are to track it effectively and work towards improving it.
+After choosing the Customer Lifetime Value Structure that works the best for you, the next couple of steps are to track it effectively and work towards improving it.
 These six tips can help you improve your CLV!

 1. Maintain customer relationships

-The key to sales is building a good relationship with your client.
+The key to sales is working on customer relationship building.
 And the same extends to customer retention, especially for service-based businesses.
 Creating a meaningful customer relationship begins with listening to your customer.

 Create touchpoints to collect your customer’s feedback and use it to improve your product or service.
 The customer should also have a few channels where they can reach out to your business.
 Your customers should have 24×7 accessibility, to at least one channel, either by call or chat.